KinjalKanjiya/COVID-19_Data-Visualizer/README.md

 pip install matplotlib
 pip install PyQt5
 ```

+### 1. pandas
+Pandas is an open-source library that is made mainly for working with relational or labeled data both easily and intuitively.

 These are the following steps to build covid 19 - Data Visualizer project in python :

 - Import libraries.